Pradeep-Pandey13/CheatSheets-HTML-CSS-JavaScript/README.md

 # CheatSheets-HTML-CSS-JavaScript
-In this repository I have provided all the cheatsheets which I have shared on my Twitter account.
-So if you find these cheatsheets useful you can download and share them with other people.
+I have shared all my cheatsheets on this repository which were previously posted on my Twitter account.
+You can download and share these cheatsheets with others if you find them helpful.
-# CheatSheets-HTML-CSS-JavaScript